owncloud/ocis/services/graph/README.md

 The graph service provides endpoints for querying users and groups.
 It features two different backend implementations:
   * `ldap`: This is currently the default backend.
 It queries user and group information from an LDAP server.
-Depending on the configuration it can also be used to manage (create, update, delete) users and groups provided by an LDAP server.
+Depending on the configuration, it can also be used to manage (create, update, delete) users and groups provided by an LDAP server.
   * `cs3`: This backend queries users and groups using the CS3 identity APIs as implemented by the `users` and `groups` service.
 This backend is currently still experimental and only implements a